matthewglasenapp/hla_resolve/README.md

 | DeepVariant Singularity image | 1.6.1 | Docker Hub |

 > [!NOTE]
 > Setup needs about **9 GB** free in the install directory while it runs, and leaves about **6 GB** in place once it finishes.
-The DeepVariant image is pulled with the Singularity cache disabled, so nothing accumulates in your home directory, but the pull still needs temporary space while it converts the image.
-If `/tmp` is small on your compute nodes, point `SINGULARITY_TMPDIR` somewhere with more room before the first run.
+The Singularity image pull also needs temporary space, so set `SINGULARITY_TMPDIR` if `/tmp` is small on your nodes.

 <details>
 <summary><b>Updating an existing installation</b></summary>